What is an eating disorder?

 Eating disorders are psychological conditions that compel sufferers to make abnormal choices involving food, in a way that is damaging to their physical health.
 They commonly involve denying your body the calories it needs to properly function or eating excessively, on a regular basis.

-In the UK, the National Institute for Health and Care Excellence (NICE) also uses the term ‘atypical eating disorders’ to recognize harmful eating patterns that do not fit within a diagnosis of those mentioned above.
+In the UK, the National Institute for Health and Care Excellence (NICE) also uses the term ‘atypical eating disorders’ to recognise harmful eating patterns that do not fit within a diagnosis of those mentioned above.
 The mortality rate for individuals with eating disorders is higher than those with other mental illnesses.
 1 in 5 die from physical complications of an eating disorder or from suicide related to an eating disorder.
 If you suspect you have an eating disorder, it is vital you seek help.
 Eating disorders can vary in severity and may present different symptoms in different individuals.
 It is therefore important you don’t overlook symptoms just because they differ from someone you know.

 Are there different types of eating disorders and what are their signs?